 Pastured Meat CSA - Moomaw Family Farm

-Started in 2013, the main farm in Oregon City is run by Nathan and Amanda Moomaw, along with help from our family, friends, and CSA members.
-We have also developed relationships with other small family farms in our area to help raise animals for our CSA.
+Started in 2013, the main farm in Oregon City is run by us, Nathan and Amanda Moomaw, along with help from our family, friends, and CSA members.
+We’ve also developed relationships with other small family farms in our area to help raise animals for our CSA.

 Our animals are raised humanely and free-ranged outdoors year-round

 Every decision places the well-being of the animals as the top priority.
 Our animals live outdoors and are moved around the pastures using rotational grazing.
 When raised in this way, they are naturally happy, healthy, and a joy to work with.
 We spend time with our animals on a daily basis.
 In many ways, they're more like pampered pets than livestock, and their lives are stress-free from beginning to end.

 We closely manage our animals and land in a sustainably healthy way, so that we are not dependent on medications, poisons, or dangerous chemicals.

 We support diverse and healthy pastures through the rotational grazing of our animals; and in turn the health of the animals is supported by being moved regularly.
 Additionally, we're planting hundreds of trees into our pastures, such as hazelnuts, apples, and service-berries.
 These trees will provide food and shade for the animals, as well as diverse habitat for wildlife and native pollinators.

 By cultivating lush and diverse habitats on our farm, we can produce food for people and support increased biodiversity on the same pieces of land.
 We believe the marriage of farming and nature conservation is one of the best ways to achieve a truly sustainable future.

 Soil is improved each year